Navegaon National Park: Significance

 It was established 22 November 1975 and is located in the eastern part of Maharashtra state and covers an area of 133.78 km^{2}.
 It has great importance from nature conservation point of view.
 It is indeed nature priceless assets and beckons one and all to enjoy its picturesque landscape, its pure and fresh air.
 It has got immense potentials from biodiversity conservation point of view.
-One can also join the jungle safari and stroll through the beautiful forest, crossing paths with leopards, sloth bears, gaurs, sambars, chitals and langurs.
+One can also join the jungle safari and stroll through the beautiful forest, crossing paths with Indian Leopards (Panthera Pardus), sloth bears (Melursus ursinus), gaurs (Bos gaurus), sambars(Rusa unicolor), chitals (Cervus) and langurs.
 Staying in the unique tree-top house, riding a power or sail boat on the lake, are thrilling pastimes.
 Nearly 50,000 tourists visits this tourist complex annually.
 Places of interest around the national park are Nagzira Wildlife Sanctuary (60 km), Itiadoh Dam (20 km), Tibetan Camp at Gothangaon (15 km) and Pratapgad (15 km).

 Ecological or environmental values

 It is an important conservation unit in Central India in general and Vidarbha in particular.
 It acts a “Green-lung” for the adjoining human settlements and helps in maintaining the environmental balance.